tlux/fl_hook_client/README.md

 could use it to build web-based management interfaces or ingame chat bots, for example.

+> :warning: **FYI:** The client is only tested with FLHook Version 2.1, later versions may not work.

 ## Use Cases

 - Chat Bots